sumitg477/FoLoyaltyOne/README.md

 As always, extend your tests.

 FrontEnd - Parsed the JSON output, formatted it and displayed it properly along with the ability to respond for each stored text message.

+Step 7: Capture more data
+Capture user’s location (user enters the city) on the form.
+For every post, include city, city’s latitude and longitude and current temperature.
+Display this information on the form, next to each post.

+Make a new field in the frontend and db to store the city.
+Register with google maps api and call it to get the co-ordinates.
+Format it appropriately, to display the co-ordinates on the page, along with the post.